kerimoyle/cellml_as_database/README.md

     4. Upload CellML1.0/1.1 file and save into items
     5. Upload annotations *.rdf file and save against model

-    6. NB: For all items which are “created” from scratch as above, the user who created them will be listed as the root of the provenance tree.
-If there are data in the annotation field which say otherwise (the
+NB: For all items which are “created” from scratch as above, the user who created them will be listed as the root of the provenance tree.
+If there are data in the annotation field which say otherwise then they should be identified and used instead.

 2.	**Discover**